 A staple for po’ boys, Parkway has been serving up the classics since 1911.
 Family run and plenty of seating, it’s a solid choice for locals and tourists alike for a real New Orleans experience.
 We love the Surf and Turf po’ boy because it’s the best of both worlds: shrimp and roast beef together in one delicious sandwich.

-Enjoy their classic ham roast beef R&O right by a great view of Lake Pontchartrain.
+Enjoy their classic ham and roast beef po-boy with a great view of Lake Pontchartrain.
 A family-run spot since the 1980s, you’ll sit down in a casual, warm atmosphere to enjoy huge po’ boys.
 Take a stroll down to the lake afterwards to walk it off!

 Located in the back of Erin Rose Bar or at their separate location, Killer Poboys brings an international flair to its sandwiches.
 They’ve innovated the po’ boy with a Vietnamese tradition of the bahn mi sandwich.
 If you’re sick of fried seafood, it’s perfect for the seared shrimp…or if you’re a vegetarian, the roasted sweet potato.